allinadvertising/fred/README.md

 - After the first successful workflow run, set GitHub Pages to serve from the `gh-pages` branch (root).
 Subsequent pushes to `main` will auto-update Pages.

 ## Using the workbench
-1) Complete required fields (client name, URL, target market for Ahrefs).
+1) Complete required fields (client name, URL, target market for Ahrefs, and the list of URLs for keyword research).
 2) Click **Validate & Generate**.
 3) Copy any prompt and paste into your chatbot that has the needed connectors enabled.
 4) For Ahrefs-specific steps, use Claude with the Ahrefs MCP server configured.